The Office of Graduate Student Services is open Monday through Friday from 8:30 a.m. until 5:00 p.m.

-Departments review all proposals and indicate whether or not they support the application.
-Applications are then submitted to the Director of Graduate Studies.
-The Director of Graduate Studies reviews all applications and selects students to be admitted into the program.
+Departments review applications and indicate whether or not they support the application.
+Applications are then reviewed by the Director of Graduate Studies.

 Important Dates for the BA/MA Application Process

 Dates for applications submitted in the Fall semester (to start the MA portion the next Fall term):

-January 12 – Departments submit applications for review by the Director of Graduate Studies.
+January 12 – Departments complete review of applications.

 January 31 - Students receive notification of admission decision from the Director of Graduate Studies.

 Dates for applications submitted in the Spring semester (to start the MA portion the next Spring term):

-March 21 – Departments submit applications for review by the Director of Graduate Studies.
+March 21 – Departments complete review of applications.

 April 7 - Students receive notification of admission decision from the Director of Graduate Studies.